 • Tree City of the World: San Antonio is the only Texas City recognized by the United Nations Food and Agriculture Organization and the Arbor Day Foundation.
 San Antonio aims to have 40% of our city covered with tree canopy by 2040.

-• Vibrant Parks and Green Spaces: San Antonio boasts an extensive network of parks and green spaces, providing residents and visitors with opportunities to connect with nature and enjoy outdoor recreation.
+• Parks and Green Spaces: An extensive network of parks and green spaces offers plenty of opportunities to connect with nature, from neighborhood parks to large-scale outdoor destinations.

 • Bike-Friendly Infrastructure: The city continues to invest in bike-friendly infrastructure, including bike lanes, trails, and bike-sharing programs, making it easier for residents to commute sustainably and enjoy the benefits of active transportation.